polterguy/polterguy.github.io/documentation/magic/components/endpoints/index.md

-Notice, endpoints have a type declaration providing some sort of semantic type of information about your endpoint, and typically if this type declaration is _"internal"_, the endpoint is _not_ intended for being consumed by your own code, but only for Magic to use internally itself.
+Notice, endpoints have a type declaration providing some sort of semantic type of information about your endpoint, and typically if this type declaration is _"internal"_, the endpoint is _not_ intended for being consumed by your own code, but only for internal usage by Magic.
 If you invoke one of your endpoints you can also create an _"assumption"_ about your invocation, which becomes the equivalent of an integration tests that's possible to _"replay"_ later, sanity checking some parts of your system, to verify your system is functioning properly.